 A collection of pictures taken during our travels around the Arbroath area and further.
 Most photos are of birds, some wildlife and a few views, and

 are crops at 1200 pixels, click on the photos to view in a slideshow.
-More links in the grey bar immediately below, right click and new tab.
+More links in the blue bar immediately below, right click and new tab.

 Some from a few trips around Angus this week and in chronological order, starting at Lintrathen where the golden late afternoon light was great, a Blackbird in the shade in a puddle and the long staying Black-tailed Godwit which continues to favour the area of the Old Harbour at the Lurgies.